 A relatively small number of states require high school students to take personal finance courses, but any high school can choose to provide important financial education.
 While many teachers may agree that it’s important, they report that they don’t feel adequately prepared to teach it.
 In fact, 92 percent of K-12 educators believe financial education should be taught in schools, but only 12 percent do so, according to a PwC study.

-Finance Academy will offer two web-based courses, Financial Literacy and Venture.
+Finance Academy offers two web-based courses, Financial Literacy and Venture.
 The financial literacy course covers topics like investing basics and common financial accounts in an interesting, relatable format.
 The Venture course will help build and empower the next generation of business owners and entrepreneurs by guiding them through the creation of a business plan—from idea generation to taking a business to market to sustainable business practices for growth.